isadri/inception/README.md

 ### Introducing Docker

 Docker is an open-source engine that automates the deployement of applications into containers.
-In other words, Docker gives you a simple interface that allowed you to create containers, managing networks and volumes, and more, for example, if you want to create a container, you just tell it to create one, and you don't need to do the complex work such as interacting with kernel.
-Docker is incredebly powerful and simple.
+It is so powerful technology, and that often means something that comes with a high level of complexity.
+And, under the hood, Docker is fairly complex, however, its fundamental user-facing structure is indeed a simple client/server model.
+There are several pieces sitting behind the Docker API, including *containerd* and *runc* (these are responsible for starting and stopping containers (including building all of the OS constructs such as namespaces and cgroups), but the basic system interaction is a client talking over an API to a server.
+Underneath this simple exterior, Docker heavily leverages kernel mechanisms such iptables, virtual bridging, cgroups, namespaces, and various filesystems drivers.

 ### Docker and Windows